edge-js/lexer/errors/E_UNCLOSED_CURLY_BRACE.md

 # E_UNCLOSED_CURLY_BRACE

-This exception is raised when the number of `opened` and `closed` mustache mis-matches.
+This exception is raised when the number of `opened` and `closed` mustache braces mis-matches.

 #### Invalid
 ```edge